russtoku/uipa/docs/Seeding.md

     - public-bodies-fixed.csv
     ```

-- The tag values to load in the Category table must be unique.
+- The *tag* values to be loaded into the Category table must be unique.

     ```
     $ sort -uf tag_values.txt > utags.txt
     ```

-- Generate a fixture file in JSON format with the tag values from the `tags`
-  field of the exported CSV file.
+- Generate a fixture file in JSON format with the tag values from the *tags* field of the CSV file.
 Rename the fixture file to `categories.json`.

     ```
     $ python gen_categories_fixture.py utags.txt